 The results were significantly different.
 The researchers reported that the mindfulness meditation routine resulted in a decrease of stress-related hormones and cell-signaling proteins when performing the speech after the experiment.
 Patients in the control group showed their anxiety actually worsened after having to do the task the second time.

-“We were testing the patients’ resilience, because that’s really the ultimate question—can we make people handle stress better?” lead author Elizabeth A. Hoge, MD, associate professor in Georgetown University Medical Center’s Department of Psychiatry, said in a release.
+“We were testing the patients’ resilience, because that’s really the ultimate question—can we make people handle stress better?” says lead author Dr. Elizabeth A. Hoge, associate professor in Georgetown University Medical Center’s Department of Psychiatry, in a release.

 It became clear that mindfulness meditation was vital to the substantial drop in anxiety symptoms for the first group.

-“Mindfulness meditation training is a relatively inexpensive and low-stigma treatment approach, and these findings strengthen the case that it can improve resilience to stress,” said Hoge.
+“Mindfulness meditation training is a relatively inexpensive and low-stigma treatment approach, and these findings strengthen the case that it can improve resilience to stress,” says Hoge.

 These results aren’t too surprising, being that a Harvard study released similar results in 2009, which also regarded MBSR.
 However in this study, participants were not diagnosed with GAD Generalized Anxiety Disorder, or any other stress-related disorder.